piclas-framework/piclas/docs/documentation/userguide/tools.md

     2 to save attributes from https://atct.anl.gov/Thermochemical%20Data/version%201.130 or 3 to exit program here

-The second mode can be used to add new attributes to a species in the database.
-This can be useful when additional parameters are needed for a new implemented model.
+The second mode `2 add new data to existing species` can be used to add new attributes to a species in the database.
+This can be useful when additional parameters are needed for a newly implemented model.
 The species can be provided by a comma-separated string, e.g. Fe,H2.
-The excitation states are read in aswell and new data can be added here, if no vibrational or rotational states were found.
+The excitation states are read in as well and new data can be added here, if no vibrational or rotational states were found.
 Afterwards all existing attributes are displayed and the name of the new attribute(s) can be entered.
 If the attribute already exists, it can be overwritten with the new value.
-To keep consistancy with newly added parameters, the datatype (e.g. integer, float, str, ...) of the given parameter needs to be added to the specified aswell and is then saved to the config.py file.
+To keep consistency with newly added parameters, the datatype (e.g. integer, float, str, ...) of the given parameter needs to be added to the specified as well and is then saved to the config.py file.

-The third mode is used to add new species to the database.
-Which attributes are needed is decided by the name of the species, which needs to be given as input.
+The third mode `3 add new species` is used to add new species to the database.
+The attributes that are needed is decided by the name of the species, which needs to be given as input.
 All attributes which cannot be used from other databases or references, but are needed for the new species (e.g. characteristic temperature(s) for polyatomic species) have to be provided as user input.

 The script can be executed by providing the species as arguments